Welcome, partner! This article will help you get started running campaigns for advertisers who use Singular as their MMP.

 2. Validate Postbacks sent to your server

 If you see (or suspect) you are not receiving some postbacks, download the postback logs.
 These logs include all the postbacks that were sent to you by Singular.
 If a postback was received propery by your system, the Response HTTP Code field shows "200".
-For more information, see What should I do if the tracking link doesn't work/I'm not receiving a postback?
+For more information, see Why doesn't my tracking link work?/Why am I not receiving a postback?